ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/README.md

 ### Installation

 #### Required Softwares
-- [Typst.app](https://typst.app/): It's the official code editor of Typst.
+- [Typst.app](https://typst.app/): It is the official code editor of Typst.

     OR